jbmokuz/pocket-monster-of-the-week/Playbooks/flying.md

 10+ You can fly freely as if conditions where ideal

-7-9 You fly with some trouble.
+7-9: You fly with some trouble.
 Either you don't quite get to where you are going or it takes you a long time.

-Miss you fail fantastically and end up somewhere you don’t want to be
+Miss: you fail fantastically and end up somewhere you don’t want to be

 ---